Effects of spin-orbit interaction and electron correlations in strontium titanate: SOC effects

-and $\epsilon_n-\epsilon_\sigma\approx3\lambda/2$.
-For $k\gtrsim a^{-1}\sqrt{\lambda/t}$ along $k_z$, $\psi_\sigma$ are mixed by hopping with other spin-orbital states, evolving at large $k$ into $d_3\uparrow$, $d_3\downarrow$ [Fig.~\ref{fig:bands_SOC}(a)].
-Meanwhile, the $j=1/2$ quadruplet evolves into two $d_\pm$ sub-bands discussed above in the large-$k$ limit.
-By symmetry, the dependences are similar for other principal directions. {\it Ab initio} calculations for $n=3\times10^{20}$~cm$^{-3}$ predicted a highly anisotropic star-shaped Fermi surface stretched along the principal axes [Fig.~\ref{fig:bands_SOC}(b)], consistent with this analysis~\cite{PhysRevB.84.205111}.
-The same calculations also showed that at heavier doping, the Fermi surface develops narrow lines spanning the principal axes, in agreement with the results of the previous section.
+{\it Ab initio} calculations for $n=3\times10^{20}$~cm$^{-3}$ predicted a highly anisotropic star-shaped Fermi surface stretched along the principal axes [Fig.~\ref{fig:bands_SOC}(b)], consistent with this analysis~\cite{PhysRevB.84.205111}.
+The same calculations also showed that at heavier doping, the Fermi surface develops narrow lines along the principal axes spanning the Brillouin zone, also in agreement with our results.